djmattyg007/dreg-client/README.rst

 -------

 dreg-client is a fork of a project named `docker-registry-client <https://github.com/yodle/docker-registry-client>`_.
+While it looked good, development has stalled, with approved PRs remaining unmerged.
+The code design was also hostile to strict type checking.
 I forked it to make some improvements, add type hints (pending), and to resolve several outstanding problems at the time.

 Alternatives
 ------------